IzanVentura/Raspberry-conference-device/README.md

 kodi
 ```
-* At the moment the firs time chromium opens it might be pretty slow but then it shoul work fine
+* At the moment the first time chromium opens it might be pretty slow but then it should work fine
-* If in the dashboard the meeting doesn't open make sure the link it is in the location, description or the google meet and be careful if there are multiple links on the event(The script just picks the first).
+* If in the dashboard the meeting doesn't open make sure the link it is in the location, description or the google meet and be careful if there are multiple links on the event(The script just picks the firstt).
 ## Usage

 This part is thinking that all things are working fine(I am using meet as example but all supported meeting webs work similar)